infomark-org/infomark-docs/docs/content/guides/overview.md

-InfoMark is a scalable, modern and open-source online course management system supporting auto-testing of programming assignments scaling to thousand of students.
+InfoMark is a scalable, modern and open-source online course management system supporting auto-testing of programming assignments scaling to thousands of students.

 Uploaded solutions to programming assignments are tested automatically.
 TAs can grade these solutions online.
 The platform supports multiple courses each with multiple exercise groups, slides and course material.